 Read also ‘Year of Healing: 10 Positive Recovery Quotes‘

 On the other hand, the day might be something you would rather ignore.
 And I can’t tell you if this is the right or wrong decision for you.
 I can only say that it wouldn’t have worked for me.

 In my case, it’s only a year but I’m still in pain so it’s hard to forget it.
 And I’ve been suppressing other trauma for years.
 They all crawled back out of the woodwork when pandora’s box opened after yet another traumatic event, my accident.
 So I tried not to ignore it any longer and to deal with it and learn how to be honest with myself and others.
 Also, not acknowledging it would only have prolonged the feelings I had in the weeks leading up to the day.
-So I was glad that I found a way of making it through the day in a way I did – with gratitude, God and my hubby on my side and reminding myself of how far I’ve come in the year.
+So I was glad that I found a way of making it through the day in the way I did – with gratitude, God and my hubby on my side and reminding myself of how far I’ve come in the year.

 If you are going through your traumaversary, I am sending strength and prayers.
 Similarly, if you know someone who goes through it, let them know that you are there for them and that they are not alone.

 Thank you so much for reading and until the next blog post,Follow Journeyofsmiley on WordPress.com